PoisonIvory/sage/functions/README.md

 ## Deployment

-The cloud function is deployed to Firebase Functions and triggered by audio file uploads to Firebase Storage.
+The Cloud Run function is deployed to Google Cloud and triggered by audio file uploads to Firebase Storage.

 ### Environment
 - **Runtime**: Python 3.11